 Donations to Australian deductible recipient (ADR) charities are tax deductible as long as no products are received.

-A charity calender for the RSPCA cost is not deductible, but a simple donation to the RSPCA would be.
+A charity calendar for the RSPCA cost is not deductible, but a simple donation to the RSPCA would be.

 Generally, donations to individuals through Go fund me or similar websites are not deductible, but all the big charities in Australia are ADRs.